 CHEM 210 - Structure and Reactivity I (NS)

-Saved Honors seats only, no Honors credit (see below)
+Saved Honors seats, no Honors attribute

 Option for Structured Study Groups (SSG) exist.
 See instructor.